yuanqing/figma-plugins/packages/figma-format-currencies/README.md

 ## Commands

+### Change to Explicit Format

+Changes currencies in text layers within the selection or on the current page to the Explicit format (eg. $42.00 → $42.00 USD).

 ### Change to Short Format

-Changes currencies in text layers within the selection or on the current page to the Short format.
+Changes currencies in text layers within the selection or on the current page to the Short format  (eg. 37,00 € EUR → 37,00 €).

-- `$3.14 USD` &rarr; `$3.14`
-- `123.456 ¥ JPY` &rarr; `123.456 ¥`

-### Change to Explicit Format
+### Change Locale

-Changes currencies in text layers within the selection or on the current page to the Explicit format.

-- `$3.14` &rarr; `$3.14 USD`
-- `123.456 ¥` &rarr; `123.456 ¥ JPY`
+Changes the currency format to a different locale (eg. ¥5,800 JPY in the en-US locale → 5.800 ¥ JPY in the de-DE locale).

 ### Fix Currency Format

 Automagically fixes the format of currencies in text layers within the selection or on the current page.

-- Normalises spaces, number of significant figures, and separator characters.
+- Normalizes spaces, the number of significant figures, and separator characters.
 - For negative numbers, ensures that the minus sign is at the beginning of the string.

 ### Convert Currency

-Converts all currencies in text layers within the selection or on the current page.
+Converts between currencies in text layers within the selection or on the current page.

-- Optionally round the converted currencies to the nearest 100s and 1000s, so that prices look more “natural”.
+- Optionally round the converted currencies to the nearest 100s and 1000s, so that prices in your design look more “natural”.

-### Set Locale

-Set the current locale, which determines how currencies are formatted.

 ## License